privet-kitty/cl-competitive/README.md

 ## Style
 Although I put this code collection in a ASDF module, this project is primarily made for competitive programming and the whole structure will be quite different from a common ASDF library.
 I don't recommend that you directly load this module for your software.

-On portability: I'll try to write portable code as long as it doesn't make the code structure too complex.
-However, I occasionally resort to the extension and the behaviour of SBCL x86-64, mainly for performance reasons.
+On portability: I try to write portable code as long as the code structure doesn't get too complicated.
+However, I occasionally use extensions and behaviours of SBCL x86-64, mainly for performance reasons.
 Below is a SBCL-specific feature that I always depend on:

 - declaration as assertion